Spanish Death Certificate

 The delivery time for online applications is approximately 1 to 2 weeks.

-Who Can Request the Death Certificate?
+Who can request the Death Certificate?

 Any interested person can request the Death Certificate of a deceased individual, whether for handling inheritance matters, cancelling contracts, or any other legal procedure.
 It is not necessary to be a direct relative of the deceased, although in some cases, when confidential information is required, you may need to demonstrate your relationship with the deceased or a legitimate interest in obtaining the document.